-Length of the South Kaibab Trail to Skeleton Point: 6 miles total / 9.5 kilometers total.
-Look at this way: three relatively easy miles down and three challenging miles up!
+The hike to Skeleton Point is six miles total / 9.5 kilometers total.
+Look at it this way: three relatively easy miles down and three challenging miles up!

 Four to five hours.
 It took me four and I stopped for lunch at Cedar Point and stopped again for a short meditation.
 But it would take longer on a day when the trail is busier (especially when you get stuck behind the horses and mules as I did!)

 I found it really helpful to stop at the ranger station at the visitor center where I was provided with maps and advice on which trail to take and what shuttle would get me there.

 Bring water.
 I know this sounds obvious, but on the South Kaibab Trail to Skeleton Point, there is nowhere to get water so you must bring your own.
 When I hiked the trail in November, it was cold at the rim and it was seriously warm as I got nearer the river.

 Lather up: Don’t forget the sunscreen.
 It really heats up down there.

 Pit stops on the trail